-England could get new national parks
+England could have new national parks

 There are two in Scotland - Cairngorms; and Loch Lomond and the Trossachs - and three in Wales: the Brecon Beacons, Pembrokeshire Coast, and Snowdonia.

-Mr Gove said unlike other nations' national parks, "ours are working countryside" and lived in by farmers.
+Mr Gove said that unlike other nations' national parks, "ours are working countryside" and lived in by farmers.

 'Finest gems'